 Project Aims and Funding 2015 to 2018

-For the years, 2015 to 2018, we have been granted funding by the Deutscher Akademischer Austauschdienst (DAAD) to support building a network for graduate and postgraduate work on “Comparative Economic Development Studies” among the following universities: University of Buenos Aires, Argentina; UNICAMP, Campinas, Brazil; Central University of Finance & Economics, Beijing, China; Jawaharlal Nehru University, New Delhi, India; University of Mauritius, Mauritius; University of Pretoria, South Africa; HTW Berlin and the Freie Universität Berlin.
+The project started in 2015 creates a network for graduate and postgraduate work on “Comparative Economic Development Studies” among the following universities: University of Buenos Aires, Argentina; UNICAMP, Campinas, Brazil; Central University of Finance & Economics, Beijing, China; Jawaharlal Nehru University, New Delhi, India; University of Mauritius, Mauritius; University of Pretoria, Pretoria, South Africa), HTW Berlin and the Freie Universität Berlin.

 The thematic focus of the project lies on “Strategies for Economic Development in Emerging Market Economies and Their Global Impact,” and ties into the recent debate on the appropriate role of states and markets.
 The network participants are convinced that new findings on this topic can best be achieved from comparative studies on specific country experiences which take into account the institutional framework present in the countries concerned.
 At the moment, comparative research with the inclusion of a number of universities from emerging markets and developing countries is rather rare, even though the potential for South-South learning on this issue is huge.
 The project is targeted towards building a network for just such research and training young scholars in the appropriate techniques.

 The project is comprised of different elements as annual research workshops, lecturer and young researcher exchanges, virtual workshops and lecture series.